Conners Comprehensive Behaviour Rating Scale: Measurement

-The CBRS has about 18 to 90 questions about the incidence of ADHD-related behaviours shown by the child.
+The CBRS has about 18 to 90 questions about the incidence of behaviours shown by the child.
 These questions are supplied by the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 The rating is completed by the child's parents upon initial visit to the psychologist.
 Possible ADHD symptoms of the child can be determined along with the significance of each.
 This is done by asking questions about the child's home life, giving psychologists a better understanding of the child's normal behavioural patterns and habits.
-An analysis of the answers to the questions will help phycologists make a more accurate diagnosis of ADHD.
+An analysis of the answers to the questions will help psychologists make a more accurate diagnosis of ADHD.

 Versions

-Short and Long Version
+Short and long versions

 There are two versions of the CBRS, the short and the long version.
 They are both used for different purposes by behavioural experts.
 The length of the CBRS will be based on the individual child and how in depth the proposed analysis is.

-There are three Conner's CBRS forms, each form contains different questions for the specific person filling the form out.
+There are three Conners CBRS forms, each form contains different questions for the specific person filling the form out.
 The psychologists combine these answers to utilise for their analysis: